frbourassa/antigen_encoding_theory/README.md

 ## Installation
 This project depends on code modules hosted as separate projects on Github and Gitlab and included as git submodules.
-We proceeded this way because we use thosemodules in various research projects and it was easier to update them everywhere like that.
+We proceeded this way because we use those modules in various research projects and it was easier to update them everywhere like that.
 Therefore, to obtain all necessary submodules for this repository's code to run, clone the repo using the `--recurse-submodules` option of `git clone`:
 ```
 git clone --recurse-submodules https://github.com/frbourassa/antigen_encoding_theory.git
 ```